michaellperry/parallel-queues/README.md

 This will:
 - Start a RabbitMQ container
-- Build and start the Ordering, Billing, and Shipping service containers
+- Build and start the Ordering, Billing, and Shipping service containers (with Billing constrained to 2 CPUs)
 - Start Prometheus and Grafana containers for metrics collection and visualization

 #### 2. Manually Start the Shipping Service